inji/inji-vc-renderer-ios-swift/README.md

 - Add package dependency: Enter Package URL of InjiVcRenderer repo

 ### API
-- `renderSvg(vcJsonString: String)` - expects the Verifiable Credential as parameter and returns the replaced SVG Template.
+- `renderVC(vcJsonString: String): [Any]` - expects the Verifiable Credential as parameter and returns the replaced SVG Template.
     - `vcJsonData` - VC Downloaded in stringified format.
 - This method takes entire VC data as input.
 - Example :